jeetu-sah/react-interview-questions/README.md

 )

 ```
+### What is prop drilling in React?
+In React, Props Drilling is a practice in which a prop or data is passed from one parent component to one or lower children's components, resulting in multiple levels of the component tree.

+#### Why We Shouldn't Use Prop Drilling?
+Prop drilling refers to the process of passing data from a parent component to deeply nested child components by passing props through intermediate components that do not need the data themselves.
+While this approach can work for small applications, it becomes problematic as the application grows.

+#### Reasons to Avoid Prop Drilling
+ -> Maintenance Complexity <br />
+ -> Scalability Issues <br />
+ -> Code Readability <br />
+ -> Bug-Prone <br />
+ -> Performance <br />

+ #### Fixing the Prop Drilling by Using the Context API
+ The Context API in React provides a way to share values between components without having to pass props through every level of the tree.
+This helps to avoid prop drilling
+ and simplifies state management across deeply nested components.

 ###  What are Custom Hooks in React?
 Custom Hooks are functions that start with the word <b>use</b> and can return any value, including other hooks. <br />